Joshua-Riek/ubuntu-rockchip/README.md

 ## Known Limitations

 1. A number of packages are installed and held to enable hardware acceleration.
 So please don't remove them and re-install with apt-get.
+2. The Vulkan graphics API is not supported due to driver limitations.
+3. HDR video playback currently does not work.